The British Columbia Teachers’ Federation (BCTF) is committed to protecting the privacy and confidentiality of its members’ personal information.

 The BCTF is committed to complying with the British Columbia Personal Information Protection

 Act, S.B.C.
 2003, c.
 63 (PIPA).
-This includes managing the collection, use, disclosure, storage, and ultimate disposition of our members’ personal information in ways that safeguard the privacy of our members.
+This includes managing the collection, use, disclosure, storage, and ultimate disposition of its members’ personal information in ways that safeguard the privacy of its members.

-Personal Information – for the purposes of this policy means information about an individual.
-It does not include aggregate information which cannot be associated with a specific individual, and it does not include the name, title, business address, business e-mail address, or business telephone number of an individual.
+Information―means information about an individual.
+It does not include aggregate information which cannot be associated with a specific individual, and it does not include the name, title, business address, business email address, or business telephone number of an individual.
 Examples of personal information include

 - your name